nate-c-foster/scada2-doc/docs/intro/scada2.md

 #### UDT inheritance

-UDT inheritance allows developers to make modifications to the core UDTs without breaking their respective symbol/faceplate views.
+UDT inheritance allows developers to override properties of the core UDTs without breaking their respective symbol/faceplate views.
 This also allows the developer to setup multiple UDTs of a similar type but for different AOIs.
 For example, a developer can setup a VFD UDT and a